 FCS Walter Payton Award: When is the winner announced?

 The Walter Payton Award winner is revealed annually at the STATS FCS Awards Banquet and Presentation the night before the FCS championship game in Frisco, Texas.
-The 2019-20 recipient was announced Saturday, Jan.
-10, 2020.
+The 2022 recipient was announced Saturday, Jan.
+7, 2023, in a broadcasted show.

 All five STATS FCS national honors are celebrated at the banquet, though the Jerry Rice, Eddie Robinson and Doris Robinson winners are all announced ahead of time.
 The Payton and Buchanan award winners are revealed for the first time as part of the ceremony.